Top 10 Dogs That Look Like Bears

 The Chow Chow dog is native to the Siberian region of Asia, near the arid steppes of northern China and Mongolia.
 In Chinese, they are known as “Tang Quan” or “dog of the Tang Empire.”

 The dog has a lifespan of 8 – 12 years.
-They weigh 45 -70 pounds and have a height of 17-20 inches.
+They weigh 45 -70 pounds and are 17-20 inches tall.

 The Chow Chow dogs look like bears in every stage of their life.
-As puppies, they look like a teddy bears, and the bear-likeness remains even with full-grown adult Chow Chow dogs.
+As puppies, they look like teddy bears, and the bear-likeness remains even with full-grown adult Chow Chow dogs.

 The presence of this thick fur accounts for why it is known in its native country as the Songshi Quan, which translates as “puffy-lion dog.”
 Their coats can be rough or smooth in black, blue, cinnamon, cream, or red.